jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <br>

-<p>If you run the server and go to the endpoint ``http://127.0.0.1:8000/docs``, you will get an auto-generated swagger documentation.
+<p>If you run the server and go to the endpoint <code>http://127.0.0.1:8000/docs</code>, you will get an auto-generated swagger documentation.
 FastAPI is easy to use and the best part is the documentation, which it grabs from your docstrings.
 This makes it easy to show how to work with the endpoints rather than having to go to separate documentation, like README.md (this would have been where I provided documentation and links if I was working with Flask).</p>

 <h2> AWS Elastic Beanstalk: </h2>

 <p>After creating and testing our basic endpoints, now we were ready to deploy the app to AWS Elastic Beanstalk.
 Our Team Lead provided us with with 12 digit account ID(IAM), and an AWS username & password.
-After installing ``awscli`` and ``awsebcli`` , we were able to run the following commands and we were in business!</p>
+After installing <code>awscli</code> and <code>awsebcli</code> , we were able to run the following commands and we were in business!</p>

 <ol>
 <li> `eb init --platform docker CHOOSE-YOUR-NAME --region us-east-1`</li>